THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Social networks such as Facebook, Twitter etc. can generally analyze your user behavior comprehensively if you visit their website or a website with integrated social media content (e.g., like buttons or banner ads).
 When you visit our social media pages, numerous data protection-relevant processing operations are triggered.
 In detail:

-If you are logged in to your social media account and visit our social media page, the operator of the social media portal can assign this visit to your user account.
-Under certain circumstances, your personal data may also be recorded if you are not logged in or do not have an account with the respective social media portal.
-In this case, this data is collected, for example, via cookies stored on your device or by recording your IP address.
+If you are logged into your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
+However, your personal data may also be collected if you are not logged in or do not have an account with the respective social media portal.
+In this case, this data is collected, for example, via cookies that are stored on your device or by recording your IP address.

-Using the data collected in this way, the operators of the social media portals can create user profiles in which their preferences and interests are stored.
-This way you can see interest-based advertising inside and outside of your social media presence.
-If you have an account with the social network, interest-based advertising can be displayed on any device you are logged in to or have logged in to.
+With the help of the data collected in this way, the operators of the social media portals can create user profiles in which your preferences and interests are stored.
+In this way, interest-based advertising can be displayed to you inside and outside the respective social media presence.
+If you have an account with the respective social network, the interest-based advertising can be displayed on all devices on which you are logged in or were logged in.

-Please also note that we cannot retrace all processing operations on the social media portals.
-Depending on the provider, additional processing operations may therefore be carried out by the operators of the social media portals.
-Details can be found in the terms of use and privacy policy of the respective social media portals.
+Please also note that we cannot track all processing operations on the social media portals.
+Depending on the provider, further processing operations may therefore be carried out by the operators of the social media portals.
+For details, please refer to the terms of use and data protection provisions of the respective social media portals.

 Legal basis

-Our social media appearances should ensure the widest possible presence on the Internet.
+Our social media presences are intended to ensure the widest possible presence on the internet.
 This is a legitimate interest within the meaning of Art.
-6 Para.
+6 para.
 1 lit. f GDPR.
-The analysis processes initiated by the social networks may be based on divergent legal bases to be specified by the operators of the social networks (e.g., consent within the meaning of Art.
-6 Para.
+The analysis processes initiated by the social networks may be based on different legal bases, which must be specified by the operators of the social networks (e.g. consent within the meaning of Art.
+6 para.
 1 lit. a GDPR).

 If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
-You can assert your rights (information, rectification, erasure, restriction of processing, data portability and complaint) both against us and against the operator of the respective social media portal (e.g. Facebook).
+In principle, you can assert your rights (information, rectification, erasure, restriction of processing, data portability and complaint) both against us and against the operator of the respective social media portal (e.g. Facebook).

-Please note that despite the shared responsibility with the social media portal operators, we do not have full influence on the data processing operations of the social media portals.
-Our options are determined by the company policy of the respective provider.
+Please note that, despite our joint responsibility with the social media portal operators, we do not have full control over the data processing operations of the social media portals.
+Our options are largely determined by the corporate policy of the respective provider.

-The data collected directly from us via the social media presence will be deleted from our systems as soon as you ask us to delete it, you revoke your consent to the storage or the purpose for the data storage lapses.
-Stored cookies remain on your device until you delete them.
-Mandatory statutory provisions – in particular, retention periods – remain unaffected.
+The data collected directly by us via the social media presence will be deleted from our systems as soon as you ask us to delete it, revoke your consent to storage or the purpose for data storage no longer applies.
+Stored cookies remain on your end device until you delete them.
+Mandatory statutory provisions – in particular retention periods – remain unaffected.

-We have no control over the storage duration of your data that are stored by the social network operators for their own purposes.
-For details, please contact the social network operators directly (e.g., in their privacy policy, see below).
+We have no influence on the storage period of your data that is stored by the operators of the social networks for their own purposes.
+For details, please contact the operators of the social networks directly (e.g. in their privacy policy, see below).

 Individual social networks